onatzgn/camera-based-landmark-recognition-engineeringProject/README.md

 ### Use Case and Sequence Diagrams
 Report Page: 22
-Describes the interaction between the user, the mobile device camera, the deep learning model, and the augmented reality overlay system.
+Describes the interaction between the user, the mobile device camera, and the deep learning model

 ### Deep Learning Model Development and Integration
 Report Pages: 40–48